singular-gpispace/framework/README.md

 ## Installation of Singular:

-We install the current version of Singular, which will be required by our framework:
+We install the current version of Singular, which will be required by our framework.

+Besides flint, Singular has various more standard dependencies, which are usually available through the package manager of your distribution.
+Please refer to the  [step-by-step instructions to build Singular](https://github.com/Singular/Singular/wiki/Step-by-Step-Installation-Instructions-for-Singular) for more details.

 ```bash
 cd ${build_ROOT}